TomAspinall/kalman-filter/README.md

 This is a process that is:
 - More computationally efficient than the "traditional" linear Kalman filter algorithm
-- Scales linearly, as opposed to exponentially, with respect to the dimensionality of yt i.e., the number of observations at each observation [Kindly see page 104 of my Ph.D. thesis](https://pure.bond.edu.au/ws/portalfiles/portal/167739220/Thomas_Aspinall_Thesis.pdf)
+- Scales linearly, as opposed to exponentially, with respect to the dimensionality of yt i.e., the number of observations at each observation [emprically shown on page 104](https://pure.bond.edu.au/ws/portalfiles/portal/167739220/Thomas_Aspinall_Thesis.pdf)

 If you have a singular observation at each discrete time-point, you won't even notice the difference, but will benefit from the gains of sequential processing.